National Network Staff

-Gina Martinez-Keddy, National Network Consultant, is responsible for project support and expansion nationwide.
-She worked for PICO National Network for 18 years in various capacities including Community Organizer, Executive Director, Director of Professional Development, and Statewide Consultant.
+Gina Martinez-Keddy, Executive Director, worked for PICO National Network for 18 years in various capacities including Community Organizer, Executive Director, Director of Professional Development, and Statewide Consultant.
 She earned her BS from Cal Poly Pomona, her MBA from UCLA, and her MA in Social and Cultural Studies in Education from UC Berkeley.

 Elaine Smith, Marketing Communications Coordinator, has a background in social marketing, communications, business consulting and nonprofit management.
 She studied movements for social change at Colgate University, and has an M.S. from Cal Poly, San Luis Obispo in Agribusiness.
 She has two children.

 Roberta Hantgan, Massachusetts, is a 20 year veteran of the National Education Association, where she worked closely with Parent Teacher Home Visits to help ensure its presence in many underserved communities around the country.
 In collaboration with the NEA Foundation, she also created and directed a multi-year teacher training service-learning project with funding from the Corporation for National and Community Service.
 Roberta left Washington, DC four years ago for Massachusetts to accept a one-year fellowship leading to a Masters Degree in Education with a focus on community engagement.
 She now works as a graduate advisor in education at Merrimack College in North Andover.